WalletWasabi/WasabiDoc/docs/using-wasabi/ColdWasabi.md

 :::

 1. [Generate a new Hot-Wasabi Wallet](/using-wasabi/WalletGeneratation.md).
-2. Open the [Receive](/using-wasabi/Receive.md) tab to get a new addresis.
+2. Open the [Receive](/using-wasabi/Receive.md) tab to get a new address.
 3. From a pre-existing wallet, send bitcoin into this Hot-Wasabi Wallet.
-4. In the [CoinJoin](/using-wasabi/CoinJoin.md) tab, select the relevant coins and enqueue them.
+4. In the [CoinJoin](/using-wasabi/CoinJoin.md) tab, select the relevant coins, enqueue them, and wait for the CoinJoin to be done.
-Remix often so as to gain a high anonymity set.
+Remix often to gain a high anonymity set.

 ### Setup your cold Wasabi

 :::tip Second
-In order to separate these new private coins, you will want to generate a fresh wallet on your hardware device.
+In order to separate these new private coins, you should generate a fresh wallet on your hardware device.
 :::

-5. Generate and backup a new and unused set of keys on your hardware wallet.
+5. Generate and backup a new set of keys on your hardware wallet.
 6. Load your hardware wallet device to Wasabi, either via USB or SD card.
 7. Label and generate a receive address for the hardware wallet.
 For the first setup you need to connect the hardware wallet to the computer that runs Wasabi, afterwards you can generate receive addresses without the device being connected.
 8. Copy the receiving address from the cold-Wasabi.